As a property owner, have you ever considered making your rental properties pet-friendly?

 2. Check State and Local Laws

 Some states and regions have specific laws about how pet-friendly properties should be handled.
 The last thing you want is for your newly remodeled pet-friendly properties to come under fire from legal authorities.
 A property management company can keep you up-to-date on these laws and help you abide by them.
+Luckily, Seattle is one of the most pet-friendly cities in the country for renters!

 3. Specify in Lease